Komal882/Mobile-App-Development-Lab/Test-01/README.md

 1. Open the project in **Android Studio**.
 2. Wait for Gradle synchronization to complete.
-3. Connect an Android device or start an Emulator.
+3. Connect an Android device or start an Android Emulator.
 4. Select the device.
 5. Click **Run ▶**.
-6. Open **Student Profile** to view profile information.
+6. Open **Student Profile** to view student details.
 7. Open **Course Registration**.
 8. Enter the course name.
 9. Select a semester.
 10. Click **Register**.
-11. Verify the confirmation screen and notification.
+11. Verify the registration confirmation.
+12. Check the Android notification.
-12. Check lifecycle events in **Logcat**.
+13. Check lifecycle events using **Logcat**.

 ---

 ##  Result

 The **CampusConnect – Student Service** Android application was successfully developed and tested.

-The project demonstrates **Activities, Fragments, Intents, UI Views, RadioButtons, RadioGroup, EditText, Buttons, Notifications, and Activity Lifecycle methods**.
+The application demonstrates:

+- Activity
+- Fragment
+- Intent
+- EditText
+- Button
+- RadioButton
+- RadioGroup
+- Activity Lifecycle
+- Android Notification
+- Logcat

 ---

 ##  Conclusion

-The project provides practical understanding of Android application development by integrating multiple Android components into one scenario-based application.
-It successfully implements student profile viewing, course registration, Intent-based navigation, registration confirmation, lifecycle logging, and notification generation.
+The project provides practical understanding of Android application development by integrating multiple Android components into a single scenario-based application.

+It successfully implements student profile viewing, course registration, Intent-based navigation, registration confirmation, Activity Lifecycle logging, and Android notification generation.

 ---